Dcapalbo/MERN-stack-website-pastry-shop/README.md

 2. BE (server)

-inside of the specific folders it is possible to find further informations about the applications with the specific ReadMe
+inside of the folders it is possible to find further informations about the applications with the specific ReadMe